geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

 - Introduction:
   - The COVID-19 pandemic struck the world unexpectedly, causing widespread devastation.
   - Initial confidence in understanding immunity and cell biology was shaken by the virus's unique behavior.
-  - The author reflects on the pandemic's impact on global health and society.
+  - Mukherjee reflects on the pandemic's impact on global health and society.
 - Early Understanding of Immunity:
   - In 2018, breakthroughs in understanding immunity were celebrated, with expectations of better cancer treatments.
   - The immune system was seen as a complex yet knowable machine with potential for manipulation.